streamflow-finance/js-sdk/packages/stream/README.md

 const solanaParams = {
     sender: wallet, // SignerWalletAdapter or Keypair of Sender account
-    isNative: // [optional] [WILL CREATE A wSOL STREAM] Wether Stream or Vesting should be paid with Solana native token or not
+    isNative: false // [optional] [WILL CREATE A wSOL STREAM] Wether Stream or Vesting should be paid with Solana native token or not
 };

 const aptosParams = {